We launched VC Academy in Taipei on August 14. Applications for the founding cohort are now open — about 10 seats.

 | The Question | "What is venture capital?" | "How do I become a VC — and what does the job actually require?" |

-| Format | Semester-long, lecture hall, graded. | In-person, weekend cohort in Taipei.
-Invitation only, ~20 seats. |
+| Format | Semester-long, lecture hall, graded. | In-person cohort in Taipei, scheduled around your job.
+Invitation only, ~10 seats. |

 | Best For | Students wanting academic credit. | Aspiring investors, analysts, founders, and family-office members who want in. |